-- requesting a legal review of the Agency decision under Article 22 of Council Regulation 58/200315 ('Article 22 request'), within 1 month of receiving the ERCEA's letter; or - bringing an action for annulment under Article 263 of the TFEU16 ('Article 263 action') against the Agency, within 2 months of receiving the ERCEA's letter.
+- requesting a legal review of the Agency decision under Article 22 of Council Regulation 58/200321 ('Article 22 request'), within 1 month of receiving the ERCEA's letter; or - bringing an action for annulment under Article 263 of the TFEU22 ('Article 263 action') against the Agency, within 2 months of receiving the ERCEA's letter.

-Applicants may choose which means of redress they wish to pursue.
+Applicants may choose which means of redress they wish to pursue23.
 Applicants are asked not to take more than one formal action at a time.

-They are asked to wait for the reply to their complaint or request (final decision) of the Agency/Commission and then they can take further action against that decision.
-Deadlines for further action will start to run from when applicants receive the final decision17.
+Once the Agency/Commission communicates the final decision on an action, applicants can take a further action against that decision.
+Deadlines for further action will start to run from when applicants receive the final decision24.